The Reason Japanese Mastery Method Gets You Conversational Fast

 In a typical spaced repetition app, you are simply prompted: How do you say glasses in Japanese?
 Then: What is the Japanese word for city?
 After a few more random words, the app again asks you: How do you say glasses in Japanese?
 And that's fine for developing word recall.

-But it does very little to build your Japanese conversational skills—unless you think conversations consist of one word exchanges, all in the nominative case.
+But it does very little to build your Japanese conversational skills—unless you think conversations consist of one word exchanges.
 In a language course aimed at making you conversational, spaced repetition needs to be done more carefully.
 Each prompt should get you to recall the target word in a new, useful phrase:

 - Do you wear glasses?